Populations (A Level only) (AQA A Level Biology): Exam Questions

 5a2 marks

-In Asia, pyrethroids are sprayed insecticides used to kill mosquitoes, to try to control the spread of dengue.
-Dengue is a virus that is spread by Aedes aegypti mosquitoes.
+Pyrethroids are sprayed insecticides used to kill mosquitoes.
+These insecticides are used in parts of Asia to control the spread of dengue, a virus that is transmitted by Aedes aegypti mosquitoes.

-The A.aegypti mosquitoes have a gene called voltage-gated sodium channel (VGSC).
+The A. aegypti mosquito has a gene called voltage-gated sodium channel (VGSC).
 Scientists studying pyrethroid resistance in mosquitoes discovered that some mosquitoes had an allele of this gene, V1016G minus, which gave them resistance to pyrethroids.
 The other allele, V1016G plus, did not give resistance.

 Figure 1